kbelsvik/DataProductsProject/mandelbrot_pitch/index.md

     - Interactive
     - Dare I say even interesting?
 - Is math hard?
 It can be at times, but maybe with the proper motivation others can be convinced that it's worth the effort.
-- Math can even be useful every day, if someone is equiped to see the role it plays in our lives every day.
+- Math can even be useful every day, if someone is equipped to see the role it plays in our lives every day.
 Math plays a role in the form of things we see every day.
     - The arrangement of the seeds of a sunflower
     - The shape of a snowflake
     - Even the way a tree branches can be explained using math